Graz city trip

 Transport

-If you want to see the surroundings of Graz, your own transport is handy.
+If you want to see the surroundings of Graz, your transport is handy.
 You can reach Graz in three hours by train or Flixbus from Vienna.
-The city has its own airport.
-KLM, Easyjet, Vueling, Lufthansa, Eurowings and Austrian Airlines fly directly to Graz.
+The city has an airport.
+KLM, Easyjet, Vueling, Lufthansa, Eurowings, and Austrian Airlines fly directly to Graz.

 Hotel and Restaurants